shrx/fo/README.md

 Usage
 -----
 Run the script when you want to find and open a chosen folder, for example: `fo foo bar` will search for folders named "foo bar" (case insensitive).
+If a single folder is found, it will open.
+If more folders are found, their locations will be displayed instead.
 The script uses the `locate` command so recently created folders might not yet be in the database.
 I chose `locate` over `find` because it's much faster.